 Vitamin B12 is a hot issue when people first turn to the vegan lifestyle, and with good reason.

-At the time, I only had a vague idea of what B12 was, or what it was used by our bodies for.
+When I switched to a plant-based diet, I only had a vague idea of what B12 was, or what it was used by our bodies for.
+I just knew B vitamins were good for us!

-Sorry, snarky vegan kitty.
-Looks like a good meme can’t compete with the scientific method.
-Let’s start from the beginning, and break down the B12 drama once and for all.
+So, let’s start from the beginning and break down the B12 drama once and for all.

 B12 is a key vitamin for mammals, affecting the formation of blood, amino and fatty acid metabolism and DNA regulation and synthesis, amongst others.